 Will County HOME Consortium

-Will County was a Participating Jurisdiction and a recipient of HOME funds annually as was the City of Joliet until 2016 when a HOME Consortium was formed.
-The Village of Bolingbrook, a recipient of CDBG funding, was included in the Consortium making HOME eligible projects within the City limits of the Village eligible for funding.
-Projects funded with the City of Joliet HOME allocation will be administered by the City but the applications will be reviewed by the Consortium and should be submitted using the HOME Consortium application.
+Will County is a Participating Jurisdiction (PJ) and a recipient of HOME funds. ln 2016, the County and the City of Joliet (also a Participating Jurisdiction) formed a HOME Consortium.
+Funding requests for projects within the City of Joliet limits will be reviewed by the Consortium and should be submitted using the HOME Consortium application.
+The Village of Bolingbrook, a recipient of CDBG funding, is included in the HOME Consortium making HOME eligible projects within the Village limits also eligible for funding.
 HOME funded projects and programs assist the Federal Government’s commitment to providing decent, safe, and affordable housing for all Americans and to alleviating the problems of excessive rent burdens, homelessness, and deteriorating housing stock nationwide.
 HOME eligible projects include:

 - building, buying, and/or rehabilitating affordable housing for rent or homeownership